rcalixte/wayland-book/src/xdg-shell-in-depth/interactive.md

 However, a deliberate design trait of Wayland makes application windows ignorant of their exact placement on screen or relative to other windows.
-This decision affords Wayland compositors a greater deal of flexibility - windows could be shown in several places at once, arranged in the 3D space of a VR scene, or presented in any other novel way.
+This decision affords Wayland compositors a greater deal of flexibility &mdash; windows could be shown in several places at once, arranged in the 3D space of a VR scene, or presented in any other novel way.
 Wayland is designed to be generic and widely applicable to many devices and form factors.